alchemyplatform/aa-sdk/site/smart-accounts/batching-transactions.md

 ## `sendTransactions`

-The `SmartAccountProvider` supports sending UserOperations and waiting for them to be mined in a transaction via the `sendTransaction` and `sendTransactions` methods.
+The `SmartAccountProvider` supports sending `UserOperation`s and waiting for them to be mined in a transaction via the `sendTransaction` and `sendTransactions` methods.
 The latter allows for batching in the same way `sendUserOperation`:

 ::: code-group